AshishDhadwal/Write-a-Data-Science-Blog-post/README.md

  - *Findings :*
    - Both Boston and Seattle are getting excellent feedback from AirBNB guests and Seattle city is slightly outstanding with ~6p.p.

-1. *"WriteADataScienceBlogPost.ipynb"* is capturing the program scripting details especially on data understanding, exploration, cleaning and modeling (if relevant) part.
+1. *"Olympics DataVisualization.ipynb"* is capturing the program scripting details especially on data understanding, exploration, cleaning and modeling (if relevant) part.
-2. *Blog post [YOU Spent but SOMEONE “Earn”…](https://medium.com/@eyanney.ang/you-spent-but-someone-earn-48fe84fd087d)* is mainly summarizing the business objective and its executive summary.
+2. *Blog post (https://medium.com/@adhadwal3/a-walk-through-olympics-game-620a5ed0cda2)* is mainly summarizing the business objective and its executive summary.

 ### 5. Licensing, Authors, Acknowledgements
 1. Acknowledgements to
    - Udacity Data Scientist Nano Degree courses for some of code ideas
-   - Kaggle/AirBnb for making the data available for analysis and you can find the Licensing for the data and other descriptive information at the Kaggle link available [here](http://insideairbnb.com/get-the-data.html).
+   - Kaggle for making the data available for analysis and you can find the Licensing for the data and other descriptive information at the Kaggle link available [here](http://insideairbnb.com/get-the-data.html).
 2. Otherwise, feel free to use the code here as you would like !